timschneeb/RootlessJamesDSP/README.md

 ## Differences to other rootless FX apps

 Regular rootless audio effect apps on the Play Store all essentially work the same way:
-Android has several default audio effects built into its operating system that apps can use without any special permissions.
+Android has several default audio effects built into its operating system that these apps can use without any special permissions.
 Here's a list of those: https://developer.android.com/reference/android/media/audiofx/AudioEffect.

 Being restricted to these default built-in audio effects is problematic if you want to implement any advanced custom effects such as Viper or JDSP, because Android does not allow apps to access & modify the audio stream directly.